nyior/crypto-maestro/Readme.md

 #### Getting Help
 - Run the command `python main.py -h`
     - This will show a list of all the available commands.
 Sadly, I haven't added descriptions for ths command.
-It's meant to serve as a list that you could always refer to
+It's meant to serve as a list that you could always refer to]

+#### Technologies Used
+- Python 3.8
+- Asyncio $ aiohttp for making async requests
+- Web3.py - for the ethereum stuff
+- sqlite3
+- Black and Isort - for linting
+- External APIs:
+    - Web3.py Hosted provider
+    - Kranken-- for the kranken stuff lol
+    - Exchange-currency for getting btc to dollar rate, for example
+    - BlockCypher fot eh bitcoin stuff